 Today I want to share a story written by Mona.

 Mona is my first hire and one of the most productive people I’ve ever worked with.
 She runs the Facebook Page and leads many strategic initiatives at LivingOS.
-Outside of LivingOS, she studies Foreign Languages and Literatures at National Taiwanese University.
+Outside of LivingOS, she studies Foreign Languages and Literature at National Taiwanese University.

 Check out her personal experience with LivingOS!